Montgomery GI Bill

 - To be eligible for this type of Montgomery GI Bill, you will need to have had an honorable discharge, a high school diploma, a GED, or in some cases, 12 hours of college credit.
 You also must meet the requirements of one of the 4 categories listed on the VA website.

 - You would apply by filling out the VA Form 22-1990.

 Montgomery GI Bill – Selected Reserve (MGIB-SR)

-- This type of GI Bill is for the education and training for members of the Selected Reserve.
-This includes Army, Navy, Air Force, Marine Corps, and Coast Guard Reserve as well as the Army National Guard and the Air National Guard.
+- This type of GI Bill is for the education and training of members of the Selected Reserve.
+This includes Army, Navy, Air Force, Marine Corps, and Coast Guard Reserve, as well as the Army National Guard and the Air National Guard.

 - You can use this GI Bill for all the same types of training listed above for active duty, and you will also receive up to 36 months of benefits.

 - To qualify, you must have a six-year obligation to serve in the Selected Reserve and sign up after June of 1985.
 If you are an officer, you will need to have agreed to serve six years in addition to your original obligation.
 For some types of training, you will need to have a 6-year commitment after September 30th, 1990.

 - You also must complete your initial active duty for training (IADT)